How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Supplies

-These are the essential items that we use to get excellent germination rates, even from stubborn seeds.
-Scotch bonnets can take 2 weeks or longer to sprout after planting, so be prepared to be patient!
+These are the essential items that I always use to get excellent germination rates, even from stubborn seeds.
+Scotch bonnets can take 2 weeks or longer to sprout after planting, so be patient!

 How to plant scotch bonnet seeds

-Start by pouring the required amount of seed starter mix into a mixing bowl (or similar container).
+Start by pouring the required amount of potting soil or seed starter mix into a mixing bowl (or similar container).
 Add water slowly, mixing as you go to evenly moisten the mix.
 The soil should stick together when squeezed, but should not drip water.Seed starter mix pouring water

 2. Fill seed cells with mix.

 Using the pre-moistened seed starter mix, fill your seed cell trays.
 Compress the mix lightly with your fingers until you feel some resistance.
-Don’t pack too tightly, but don’t under-compress either (the soil will collapse the first time you water).Seedling tray with seed starter mix
+Don’t pack too tightly, but don’t under-compress either (otherwise the soil will collapse the first time you water).Seedling tray with seed starter mix

 3. Add 1-2 seeds per cell.

 If you are growing multiple varieties, label the seedling cells before planting to stay organized.
 Place 1-2 seeds in the center of the soil of each cell.
-We sometimes plant multiple seeds to ensure that at least one of them germinates in every cell.
+I usually plant multiple seeds to ensure that at least one of them germinates in every cell.
 If multiple plants sprout in one cell, you can pluck them early on, leaving one plant per cell.

-Press each seed about 1/8-1/4″ into the soil’s surface.
-We like using a pencil or pen tip to gently press the seeds in.
+Press each seed about 1/8-1/4 inch into the soil’s surface.
+I like using a pencil or pen tip to gently press the seeds in.
 Then, cover the seeds with surrounding soil and tamp down the mix.Planting pepper seeds

 5. Spritz with water to moisten the seeds.

 Once the seeds are covered, spray the surface of the soil with water.
-We usually give each cell about 6-8 sprays to ensure the seeds are moist below the surface.Spraying seedling cells
+I like to give each cell about 6-8 sprays to make sure the seeds are moist below the surface.Spraying seedling cells

 6. Cover with humidity dome.